 One On One Teaching Philosophy

 This, in short is the frustration in the all too accessible world of photography; having a camera does not make you a photographer.
 It just allows you to capture likenesses of what you see.
 Static filters, software and apps, in and of themselves, are weak substitutes for your own urges and judgement.
 But the capture is, no doubt, an essential starting place and establishes the architecture for any process that follows.
 With persistence in refinement of techniques, education and reflection, the camera owner can be transformed into a photographer who can develop the capture into feelings and attitudes in visual form.
 What I like to call, “Truth Made Visible”.
 But understand that “Truth” in creative expression, is necessarily subjective and can contain ambiguity and provocative questions... and “Visibility” alone, does not make a photograph.
 The connection from “Truth” to “Visible” is where the creative photographer's process lives; as with the transition from “cameraman” to authentic “photographer”.
 Photography cannot be one big click, as we wish.
 It is actually layers of tissue-paper-thin acts and decisions that are, at it’s best, seamlessly integrated to make a specific and meaningful expression.
-Both planned factors, combined with a keenness for reading spacial potential, can be combined in a unique way to produce the kind of image that will challenge both authoring photographer and viewer alike.
+Forethought, combined with a keenness for reading spacial potential, can be combined in a unique way to produce the kind of image that will challenge both authoring photographer and viewer alike.
 Or in the French chemist and microbiologist Louis Pasteur's words, "chance favors the prepared mind."

 As a teacher, I espouse specificity in process and expression at all levels.
 They’re your ideas and feelings; respect and choose the tools for their potential and their limitations, in your own way.
 I am here to foster that uniqueness by sharing with you the subtlety and plasticity of the tools and techniques, as well as your imagination.